+The level of success depends on the commitment and capacity of the Métis Nation - Saskatchewan (MNS) and the Métis people to the process.

+- Facilitate processes leading up to and holding a fair and democratic Métis election. - Renew relationships with a fair and democratically elected Métis executive.

+Establishment of a new productive working relationship with the Métis Nation - Saskatchewan In 2004, after the MNS election was held and the Province became aware of the serious irregularities that occurred in that election, relations with and funding for the MNS were suspended.
+Until such time as a fair and democratic election is held, these suspensions will remain.

-Under development Under development OBJECTIVE 4 - Appropriate departments are involved in and respond to issues that are important to First Nations and Métis peoples The Department provides leadership to the numerous departments involved in direct program and service delivery relationships with Aboriginal organizations by ensuring departments have a sound understanding of Aboriginal issues and perspectives as well as provincial policy positions and jurisdictional matters.
-Just as First Nations and Métis people utilize all government services, all government departments must be part of the response to issues.
-FNMR provides the leadership for those responses by both maintaining provincial level relationships with organizations and promoting the development of direct relationships between departments and First Nations and Métis people on specific issues.
-Key Actions for 2006-07 - Develop First Nations and Métis policy and processes in co-operation with Executive Council and other government departments and Crown corporations. - Co-ordinate the development of consultation policy to address the Province's obligation to consult with Aboriginal people. - Co-ordinate and support provincial departments' First Nations and Métis capacity development efforts. - Work with the federal government, other provincial and territorial governments and national Aboriginal organizations through intergovernmental processes. - Undertake co-operative initiatives with the federal government to address the needs of off-reserve First Nations people and Métis people.
-What are we measuring?
+OBJECTIVE 4 - FNMR leadership in developing and co-ordinating government policy and action with appropriate involvement of departments in resolving issues that are important to First Nations and Métis peoples and the Province as a whole

+FNMR provides leadership to the numerous departments involved in program and service delivery relationships with Aboriginal organizations by ensuring departments have a reliable understanding of Aboriginal issues and perspectives and that corporately there are sound provincial policy positions on First Nation and Métis issues.
+Just as First Nations and Métis people utilize all government services, all government departments must be part of integrated responses to what are often complex problems.
+FNMR provides leadership by providing policy expertise and co-ordination of departments in policy development, maintaining provincial-level relationships with Aboriginal organizations, and promoting the development of direct relationships between departments and First Nations and Métis people on specific policy issues.
-Under development

-Under development
+- Develop First Nations and Métis policy and processes in co-operation with Executive Council and other government departments and Crown corporations as required. - Develop a First Nations and Métis policy framework for the Government of Saskatchewan. - Co-ordinate the implementation across government of The Government of Saskatchewan Guidelines for Consultation with First Nations and Métis People: A Guide for Decision-Makers. - Co-ordinate and support provincial departments' First Nations and Métis capacity development efforts. - Work with the federal government, other provincial and territorial governments and national Aboriginal organizations through intergovernmental processes.

+- Undertake co-operative initiatives with the federal government to address the needs of offreserve First Nations people and Métis people. - Provide advice and input into the development of other departments' policy initiatives that impact First Nations and Métis people.

+Progress on disseminating information from the Government of Saskatchewan Guidelines for Consultation with First Nations and Métis People: A Guide for Decision-makers

+The Guidelines were distributed to government departments, First Nations and Métis organizations and stakeholders in June 2006.
+FNMR will take the lead to co-ordinate government implementation of the Guidelines so there is a consistent approach when consulting with First Nations and Métis people.

 For More Information

-Additional information about FNMR is available on the Department's website, viewable on the Internet at http://www/fnmr.gov.sk.ca.
+Additional information about FNMR is available on the Department's website, viewable on the Internet at www/fnmr.gov.sk.ca.

-The website includes both general and more detailed information about the Department, its programs and services, and legislation for which the Department is responsible.
+The website includes both general and more detailed information about the department, its programs and services, and legislation for which the department is responsible.

-For further information about First Nations and Métis Relations or to provide feedback about the Department's 2006-07 Performance Plan, please contact us:
+For further information about First Nations and Métis Relations or to provide feedback about the Department's 2007-08 Performance Plan, please contact us:

-Phone: (306) 787-6250
+Phone: (306) 787-6250 E-mail: webmaster@fnmr.gov.sk.ca

-Email: webmaster@fnmr.gov.sk.ca

-Mailing Address:

-First Nations and Métis Relations 2nd Floor, 1855 Victoria Avenue Regina, Saskatchewan S4P 3V7
+Mailing address: First Nations and Métis Relations 2nd Floor, 1855 Victoria Avenue REGINA SK S4P 3V7